practicingruby/bookie/README.md

 ## Dependencies

-This project targets Ruby 1.9.2 exclusively, and will not run on Ruby 1.8.
-It does not rely on anything outside of Ruby 1.9.2's core and standard libraries at this time, but that may change in the future.
+Bookie targets Ruby 1.9.2 exclusively, and will not run on Ruby 1.8.
+Currently, the only direct dependency we use is Prawn, but that may change in the future.

 ## Contributing